daniarnaizg/my-outlet-monitor/README.md

 # supersonido-outlet-monitor
-GitHub-actions powered scraper that monitors and sends an email when a new product appears in supersonido.es  outlet
+GitHub-actions powered scraper that monitors and sends a telegram message when a new product appears in the outlet section of some online stores.